Threshold-free estimation of entropy from a Pearson matrix

-The Pearson correlation matrix is the $N\times N$ matrix $\bm{R}$ with entries $R_{ij}$ given by (\ref{rij}).
+The Pearson correlation matrix is the $N\times N$ matrix $\bm{R}$ with entries $R_{ij}$ as in Eq.~(\ref{eq:rij}).

 Given a Pearson correlation matrix $\bm{R}$, the entropy is often estimated by using a different (but related) object as a proxy, viz., a binary adjacency matrix $\bm{A}$.
 The latter is defined by imposing a threshold value $\xi $ over the entries of $\bm{R}$.
 Specifically, one sets \mbox{$A_{ij} = 1$} whenever $|R_{ij}| \geq \xi $ for $i\neq j$, and \mbox{$A_{ij} = 0$} otherwise~\cite{liu08}.
 The matrix $\bm{A}$ defines a graph with $N$ nodes and undirected and unweighted edges.
 The entropy estimation, then, becomes a matter of computing the Shannon entropy of certain probability distributions embedded in the graph structure of $\bm{A}$, as explained earlier.
-We note that, in network analysis, the von Neumann entropy has previously been used with adjacency matrices \cite{passerini-2009,estrada-2014}, however it has never been applied directly to Pearson correlation matrices.
+We note that, in network analysis, the entropy in Eq.~(\ref{eq:trace}) has previously been used with adjacency matrices~\cite{passerini-2009,estrada-2014} and networks in general~\cite{man13}, rendering a properly sub-additive spectral entropy for model selection of complex networks~\cite{man16,man15,ghavasieh}.
+It has also been analyzed in the context of measures of fit of multiple latent variables~\cite{golino2021entropy}.
+However, it has never been applied directly to Pearson correlation matrices.

-Numerous properties of correlation matrices can be extracted from their thresholded counterparts, partly due to the information that remains stored in the topology of simple graphs \cite{vio21}.
-Hence, these methods have become pivotal and ubiquitous in the study of complex systems~\cite{kum12, egu05, bas06}.
-But there are yet other drawbacks to this approach, in addition to the limitations previously mentioned \cite{rub11,kuk20,lan13,gar15}.
-Not only can thresholding lead to loss of information, it can even inject spurious complexity into genuinely random networks \cite{can20}.
-For these reasons, such methods require caution when applied to real-world networks \cite{nic20}.
+Numerous properties of correlation matrices can be extracted from their thresholded counterparts, partly due to the information that remains stored in the topology of simple graphs~\cite{vio21}.
+Hence, these methods have become pivotal and ubiquitous in the study of complex systems~\cite{kum12,egu05,bas06}.
+In neuroscience, for instance, different thresholding schemes are extensively used to deduce the structural and functional connectivity of the brain, despite the selected method possibly influencing over and misleading the neuroimaging data analysis~\cite{bernadette,drakesmith} (for context, see a thorough review of thresholding in network neuroscience~\cite{hallquist,fornito}).
+But there are yet other drawbacks to this approach, in addition to the limitations previously mentioned~\cite{rub11,kuk20,lan13,gar15}.
+Not only can thresholding lead to loss of information, it can even inject spurious complexity into genuinely random networks~\cite{can20}.
+For these reasons, such methods require caution when applied to real-world networks~\cite{nic20}.